adamsoliev/bearblog/intro-sql/blogpost.md

 - DCL (data control language) - Manages user access and permissions. (e.g., `GRANT`, `REVOKE`)
 - DML (data manipulation language) - Inserts, updates, or deletes table data. (e.g., `INSERT`, `UPDATE`, `DELETE`)

-In the rest of this blogpost, the focus is on DQL, since querying is where most of the real-world effort—and much of SQL’s expressive power—lies.
+In the rest of this blogpost, the focus is on DQL, since querying is where most of the real-world effort — and much of SQL’s expressive power — lies.

 [env setup readme file in GitHub linked here]()